evanw/decorator-tests/README.md

 # JavaScript Decorator Tests

-This repo contains a single file with many behavioral tests for the upcoming [decorators feature](https://github.com/tc39/proposal-decorators) in JavaScript.
+This repo contains a single file with many behavioral tests for the upcoming [decorators](https://github.com/tc39/proposal-decorators) and [decorator metadata](https://github.com/tc39/proposal-decorator-metadata) features in JavaScript.
 It's intended to be easy to use for testing a given JavaScript implementation: just run the file [`decorator-tests.js`](./decorator-tests.js) and see what `console.log` prints (although you may need to comment out some of the tests if your implementation emits code containing syntax errors, which TypeScript currently does).
 The source code for that file is in TypeScript (see [`decorator-tests.ts`](./decorator-tests.ts)) to make authoring the tests easier (e.g. to catch typos).
 I'm planning to use these tests to help me implement JavaScript decorators for [esbuild](https://github.com/evanw/esbuild).

 Some caveats:

-* The specification is still a work in progress, and may be outdated
+* The specifications are still a work in progress, and may be outdated
-* I'm not the author of the specification and I may have misinterpreted it
+* I'm not the author of the specifications and I may have misinterpreted them
-* Deviations from the specification by the tools below may be intentional
+* Deviations from the specifications by the tools below may be intentional
-* The specification itself doesn't yet have good test coverage (see [this](https://github.com/tc39/test262/issues/3997) and [this](https://github.com/tc39/test262/issues/4042))
+* The specifications themselves don't yet have good test coverage (see [this](https://github.com/tc39/test262/issues/3997) and [this](https://github.com/tc39/test262/issues/4042))

 You can use `node run.mjs` after `npm install` to run and update the tests below.